rust-embedded/gpio-utils/README.md

 - [x] Ability to export/unexport GPIOs and expose symlinks using the GPIO "friendly" names simpler.
 - [x] Ability to set input/output state on each pin
+- [x] Ability to set active low state on each pin
 - [x] Ability to get/set gpio values by pin number or name (including temporary export if necessary)
 - [x] Ability to block awaiting pin state change (with timeout)